cmseaton42/ts-ethernet-ip/README.md

-# ⚠️ ⚠️ ⚠️ IMPORTANT NOTE ⚠️ ⚠️ ⚠️
+<h1 align="center"> ⚠️ ⚠️ ⚠️ IMPORTANT NOTE ⚠️ ⚠️ ⚠️ </h1>

 -   ❗️This repository is a testing ground for a full project rewrite (in typescript) of [node-ethernet-ip](https://github.com/cmseaton42/node-ethernet-ip).
-Once the rewrite is complete this repository **WILL** be **deprecated** and merged into the project as a new major revision (starting in a beta release).
+Once the rewrite is complete this repository **WILL** be **deprecated** and merged into the original project as a new major revision (starting in a beta release).

 -   With that out of the way, feel free to look through source and provide any feedback you may have :beers: :rocket: :smile: